• Home

 While basic SEO tasks can be handled in-house, medical SEO involves strict compliance, technical knowledge, and industry expertise.
 Hiring professionals familiar with healthcare regulations is recommended to avoid costly mistakes.

-Q4: How is medical SEO different from general SEO?
+Q4: How is medical SEO different from SEO of any other business?

 Medical SEO must follow stricter guidelines due to the sensitive nature of health information, including compliance with Google’s YMYL rules and HIPAA.
 It also requires demonstrating credibility through Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T).